Apply for Financial Aid

 2. Complete and submit your FAFSA

-Go to https://studentaid.gov/h/apply-for-aid/fafsa and complete the FAFSA online.
+Visit https://studentaid.gov/h/apply-for-aid/fafsa to complete the FAFSA online.
 Submitting an application online is convenient since the application saves your information for the following year.
-If you need help filling out the form, check out the video tutorial, "7 Easy Steps to the FAFSA".
+Help with filling out the FAFSA form can be found on StudentAid.gov's Filling Out the FAFSA Form page.

 Some information to keep in mind: